Omnibus-Type/Jaldi/README.md

 *To contribute to the project contact Omnibus-Type at omnibus.type@gmail.com*

+**25 February 2015 (Jaldi v.1.2) Omnibus-Type**
+- Fixed issue with nukta next to halant
+- Matched size of the Devanagari letters with Ek Mukta
+- Improved conections between iMatras with reph and the stem of the last consonant in a cluster

 **27 January 2015 (Jaldi v.1.1) Omnibus-Type**
 - Removed Reserve Font Name from the license
 - fsType Installable mode